gravitational/careers/challenges/sre/challenge.md

 * Make sure builds are reproducible.
 * Ensure error handling and error reporting is consistent.
 The system should report clear errors and not crash under non-critical conditions.
 * Production readiness.
-Once completed, the code itself, even if incomplete, should be sufficiently solid and robust to make it to a real production cluster.
+Once completed, the code itself should be bug free and reliable.
+Cut scope, but not quality.
 * API design.
 Please include your proposed HTTP API or gRPC API in the design doc.
 For the gRPC API, you should include a complete proto file in the design doc.